RaviTriv/cpu-memory-optimizations/README.md

 /* size: 64, cachelines: 1, members: 6 */
 ```

-*Note: CPU cache lines size and word size can differ by hardware.
+*Note: CPU cache line and word size can differ by hardware.

 out of order execution